 Think outside the box

 Now might be a time to think a little more carefully about the high frequency contact points in your home.
 The door handles, the toilet flush handle, the taps, the car keys, the steering wheel, the remote control and even the bottom surface of your handbag.
-Give all of these places an extra wipe down as often as you can and you will be giving your family an extra level of protection.
+Give all of these places an extra wipe down with a hospital grade disinfectant cleaner as often as you can.

 Windows and all their parts are frequently overlooked, but they are just as important to wash and clean as other crucial parts of the home.
 Being stuck inside while quarantining can be tough, and windows help air out a stuffy room.
 Take extra care to clean high-contact points such as the handles and glass panes.
 Using cleaners and disinfectants meant for the home is all well and good, but if you want meticulous cleaning and professional shine, you need to invest in the right tools.